History of the Houston Texans: 2019

 Prior to the season, Houston abruptly fired general manager Brian Gaine after just over one year with the team.
 Houston also traded Jadeveon Clowney to the Seattle Seahawks, but added receiver Kenny Stills and offensive tackle Laremy Tunsil in another deal with the Miami Dolphins.
 The Texans won the division once again with a 10–6 record.
 Facing the Buffalo Bills in the wild-card round, they overcame a 16–0 third quarter deficit to win 22–19 in overtime thanks to some key plays by Deshaun Watson, but lost to the Kansas City Chiefs in the Divisional round 51–31 after squandering a 24–0 second quarter lead.

-2020-2022: Consistent coaching failures
+Consistent coaching failures (2020–2022)

 2020

 The Texans started the 2020 off-season by making a blockbuster trade sending star wide receiver DeAndre Hopkins to the Arizona Cardinals.
 The Cardinals received Hopkins and a 2020 4th round draft pick from Houston, and Houston received running back David Johnson, a 2020 second round draft pick, and a 2021 fourth round draft pick.

 Houston went on to find a replacement for Hopkins in the form of Rams wide receiver Brandin Cooks.
 They traded for the former Rams wide receiver sending a 2020 second round draft pick.
 In addition to receiving Cooks, the Texans also received a 2022 fourth round pick.

 Following an 0–4 start to begin the 2020 NFL season, O'Brien was fired from the Texans.
 Romeo Crennel was named the interim head coach.
 They overall finished 4–12.